Operator-valued Schatten spaces and quantum entropies: Operator spaces

 We note that the above two properties hold not only in $B(\cH)$, but also in all of its linear subspaces.
-Conversely, Ruan's theorem~\cite{Pisier3} states that any Banach space $\mathcal{X}$, with a sequence of norms $\|\cdot\|_n$ on $M_n(\mathcal{X})$ for $n\geq 1$ that satisfy properties (i) and (ii),\footnote{In view of Ruan's theorem, these spaces are sometimes termed as abstract operator spaces as opposed to concrete operator spaces (see Definition \ref{cos}.)} ``embeds" into $B(\cH)$ for some Hilbert space $\cH$.
+Conversely, Ruan's theorem~\cite{Pisier3} states that any Banach space $\mathcal{X}$, with a hierarchy of norms $\|\cdot\|_n$ on $M_n(\mathcal{X})$, $n\geq 1$, satisfying properties (i) and (ii)\footnote{In view of Ruan's theorem, these spaces are sometimes termed as \emph{abstract operator spaces} as opposed to concrete operator spaces (see Definition \ref{cos}).} ``embeds" into $B(\cH)$ for some Hilbert space $\cH$.

-\begin{definition} A (concrete) operator space is a closed subspace of $B(\cH)$ for some Hilbert space $\cH$. \end{definition}
+\begin{definition} A (concrete) operator space is a subspace of $B(\cH)$ for some Hilbert space $\cH$ that is closed in operator norm topology. \end{definition}